 The main pit of the Troilus Mine, operated by Inmet from 1996 to 2010, was developed in the Z87 orebody.
-The mineralization in the Z87 occurs as a series of anastomosing lenses, extending for approximately 1,300 m along strike from 12,900N to 14,200N with variable thickness and locally reaching over 100m wide.
+The mineralization in the Z87 occurs as a series of anastomosing lenses, extending for approximately 1,300 m along strike from 12,900N to 14,200N with variable thickness and locally reaching over 100 m wide.
 With increasing depth, individual mineralized lenses coalesce to form a single sheet-like body that was approximately 40 m thick on average (Fraser, 1993).

 The long axis in the Z87 is oriented N35°E with the orebody dipping to 55° to 65° northwest, from southwest- to northeastern portions, respectively.
-Detailed studies of Z87 blasthole data and diamond drill intersections revealed the presence of higher-grade shoots, which plunge to the west-northwest at -30° to -50°.
-The north and south extensions of Z87 "horsetail" out into narrower branches of mineralization.
-Two branches are well defined in the north, whereas three branches are less defined to the south.
+Detailed studies of Z87 blasthole data and diamond drill intersections revealed the presence of higher-grade shoots, which plunge to the west-northwest at ~55°.
+This primary plunge is controlled by the D1 stretching lineation.
+A secondary enriched trend has been identified and corresponds to the intersection of D2 shearing and the S1 fabric, which plunges at ~30° to the southwest.

 In Z87, the peak of enrichment in gold and copper overlap but are not exactly coincident.
 A metal zonation is observed, associated with the sulfide content.
 The structural footwall is enriched in a chalcopyrite-pyrrhotite assemblage, with copper more abundant than gold.
 This zone grades into an intermediate pyrite-chalcopyrite zone, which comprises the main ore zone of the deposit and contains gold and copper.
-The structural hanging wall is dominated by pyrite, and it is gold-rich relative to copper.
+The structural hanging wall is dominated by pyrite and is gold-rich relative to copper.
+The variable gold and copper relationship may also be due to the cross-cutting nature of D2 structures, which are believed to control "stage 2" mineralization.
+The sulfide assemblage may also reflect a zonation in temperature between a higher temperature footwall zone dominated by chalcopyrite and pyrrhotite that transitioned towards a lower temperature pyrite dominant hanging-wall zone.
+The origin of this zonation is unknown but could either be primary and directly linked to the genesis of the deposit, or secondary when the deposit was metamorphosed during the regional deformation event, or possibly by the heat induced during emplacement of the nearby granitic plutons.